vaeyias/61040-portfolio/assignments/assignment2.md

 ```

 ```
-concept ExpenseTracking
+concept GroupExpenseTracking
-    purpose allows users to group expenses and coordinate shared expenses/budgets principle after a group is created, users can collaborate in the same group and add shared expenses to the group. each expense keeps track of who paid and who was covered. users can check how much they personally spent in a group. state
+    purpose allows users to record and manage shared expenses within a group principle after a group is created, users can add expenses to the group. each expense tracks the payer and the total cost, and how costs are divided between different users state
         a set of Groups with
             a name String
             a creator User
             a set of Users
-            a set of Debts
-            a set of Expenses
+            a set of GroupExpenses

         a set of GroupExpenses
             a title String